 Light cruiser USS St. Louis leaves Hamilton, Bermuda for Norfolk, Virginia.
-It carries the Greenslade Board, which is inspecting bases aquired in the destroyers-for-bases deal with the UK.
+It carries the Greenslade Board, which is inspecting bases acquired in the destroyers-for-bases deal with the UK.

 Indochina: The Japanese 5th Infantry Division is withdrawing in northern Indochina, and the French re-occupy the territory around Lang Son.
 The French also launch operations against nationalists who have been taking over local governments in the area.

 China: The Japanese (13th Kokutai) bomb Chungking again, which they have been doing regularly for months.
 This raid is different because the bombs fall close to US Navy gunboat Tutuila and the US embassy.
 The bombs fall within 300 yards of the US assets.
 The Japanese later blame the incident on faulty bomb-release mechanisms.

 American Homefront: The US Presidential campaign is in the home stretch.
 Republican candidate Wendell Willkie campaigns today in Lackawanna Station.